Saleslogix/argos-sample/README.md

 		mobile\products\argos-sample\deploy

 2\.
 Then open the `module-fragment.html` file.
-This file will be placed into all the `index` files.
+This file will be placed into all the `index` files (either manually via copy pasting the lines or automatically through AA).

 3\.
 Edit it to point to your minified script and stylesheet (following the `deploy` folder layout):